movd/devopswithkubernetes/README.md

 **I. Readiness Probes for ping/pong app**

 When commenting out the environment variable section in `pingpong/manifests/deployment.yaml`.
-My app will default `POSTGRES_HOST` to `localhost` instead of right service address.
+My app will default `POSTGRES_HOST` to `localhost` instead of right the service hostname.
 Thus no connection to the database will succeed.
 The app is unhealhty.

 Steps to reproduce: